 Starting third stint as CM, Kejriwal seeks PM Modi's 'blessings' for Delhi's development, 'forgives' rivals for remarks

-Striking a conciliatory political tone, the 51-year-old bureaucrat-turned-politician sought cooperation from his rivals BJP and Congress in making Delhi the "number one city", saying he has "forgiven" them for the remarks against him during the high-octane poll campaign.
+Striking a conciliatory political tone in his address to the gathering, the 51-year-old bureaucrat-turned-politician sought cooperation from his rivals BJP and Congress in making Delhi the "number one city", saying he has "forgiven" them for the remarks against him during the high-octane poll campaign.
 "We have forgiven our opposition for whatever remarks they made on us.
 I would also like to request the opposition parties to forget what happened during the elections.
 I want to work together with all the parties for the development of Delhi.
 I want to work together with the central government to make Delhi a world-class city," the chief minister said.

 "In the last five years, we have tried to develop Delhi on a fast mode and in the next five years, we will continue the same," he said.
 The AAP supremo began his address with 'Bharat Mata ki Jai', 'Inquilab Zindabad' and 'Vande Mataram' and ended it by singing 'Hum Honge Kamyaab', in which he was joined by the crowd at the venue.